tobek/headsoak/notes.md

 ## design

 - The nutmeg tree could embody the server-side aspects of nutmeg - signing up, backups, syncing, etc. A silvery vector image of a sheltering tree could be used.
+- Hover effect for nut textareas in addition to focus?
+Maybe a border/outline/highlight?

+### tags

+So... per-tag color and bg color.
+How to do hover?

+- Controllabe is too much effort
+- inverting is easy but might feel too rainbow
+- Maybe darkening/lightening/depending
+- Or not change colors
+  - beveling pop-forward effect
+  - border that's the same color as the text.

+nut icons? useful for like the `private` nut (or any nut you select as private, cause you can do that?). tags could have compound icons. or the tag clarifiers could be represented as icons.

 ## querying